For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 8. It can also be an integrated master's degree (a master's and PhD combined).
 However, you won't be able to apply for a separate Postgraduate Master's Loan.

-If your course is spread across two universities (for example, through a collaborative research project) and one of these universities is not in the UK, you need to ensure the UK university is the lead institution and that you study there for at least 50% of your course.
+If your course is spread across two universities (for example, through a collaborative research project) and one of these universities is not in the UK, you need to ensure the UK uni is the lead institution and that you study there for at least 50% of your course.

 If you're an international student not eligible for the Doctoral Loan, check out our guide to scholarships and funding for international students.